vkdev01/Extractor-Assignment/wiki-extractor/README.md

 ---

-keyword should be mentioned in double qoutes and not empty. output file must be should be written also in double quotes and not with extension as program add the extension.
+keyword should be mentioned in double qoutes and not empty.

+output file must be written also in double quotes and not with extension as program add the extension.